If you have no employer to withhold federal taxes, then you're responsible for withholding your own.

 If you determine that you need to make estimated tax payments, then you should obtain Form 1040-ES to calculate the amount of each payment.
 If you use tax preparation software, such as TurboTax, it will generate the form based on the information you provide.
 Essentially, the form calculates your payments using an estimate of your taxable income for the year.

-Estimating your taxable income requires you to reduce your gross income by all exemptions and deductions you anticipate claiming, and to reduce the amount of tax you will owe by the tax credits you are eligible for.
+Estimating your taxable income requires you to reduce your gross income by all deductions you anticipate claiming, and to reduce the amount of tax you will owe by the tax credits you are eligible for.

 Step 3: Make your payments on time